Fjord cruise tours in Norway

 Then there are the hidden treasures.

-The Nærøyfjord, also a UNESCO World Heritage site, is so narrow and steep-sided it feels like you can reach out and touch the mountains.
+The Nærøyfjord, also UNESCO listed, is so narrow and steep-sided it feels like you can reach out and touch the mountains.
 At times, the fjord is barely 250 meters wide.

 And just around the bend lies the Aurlandsfjord.
 Majestic and mirror-like, where time stretches out, and even the smallest ripple feels like part of the story.